syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ## Bracket highlighting

 EditControl has one of the most powerful and intelligent Bracket Highlighting features.
 If the cursor is positioned on the end curly brace, most editors will match to the open curly brace in the string.
-On the contrary, EditControl matches to the open curly brace for the method.
+On the contrary, EditControl matches to the open curly brace for the function.
 The bracket highlighting feature can be turned on by enabling the `ShowIndentationGuidelines` or `OnlyHighlightMatchingBraces` properties.
 Setting the OnlyHighlightMatchingBraces property to `true`, enables bracket highlighting whereas the indentation guidelines are not displayed.

 {% tabs %}